lightpack/docs/validation.md

 $validator->setRule('fname', 'required');
 ```

-If you echo the error message in case form field is empty,
+If you echo the error message in case form field is empty, it will produce error message using
+`fname` as label.

 ```php
 echo $validator->getError('fname'); // Fname is required
 ```

-Because the validator tries to convert the field `fname` to human readable format.
+This is because the validator tries to convert the field `fname` to human readable format.
 To make
 things better, either you provide custom error message:

 ```php